Afterword

 Still, trying to convince you that any of these approaches or perspectives or levels is better or worse than others is not the point of this book.

 But I think one of our most interesting features is that we are born totally helpless and helplessly cute, which means we are cared for by willing adults for a long time.
 Most other animals become independent comparatively quite quickly after being born, but we take years.
-And we keep maturing well past adulthood (or even midlife, for that matter!)
+And we even keep maturing well past adulthood (or even midlife, for that matter!)

 “ॐ असतो मा सद्गमय ।